mcci-catena/DNC-UI/README.md

 Generic DNC UI is an user interface for managing devices and clients.

 ## Release History
+- v1.2.3 has the following changes:
+  - Adding of update user role option
 - v1.2.2 has the following changes:
   - Adding of user invite option
 - v1.2.1 has the following changes: